blahosyl/enlightened-publishing/README.md

 - [CL6] I want customers to commission me for holding this workshop.
 - [CL7] I want to direct users to the my blog on Open Access Publishing.
 - [CL8] I want to direct users to the my social media accounts (Twitter/X, LinkedIn).
+- [CL9] I want to reach potential clients outside my professional network.

 #### Visitor goals

+- [VI1] I want my junior colleagues to receive support in navigating academic publishing.
-- [VI1] I want to view the site on various-sized devices.
+- [VI2] I want to view the site on various-sized devices.
-- [VI2] I want to easily navigate between the different parts of the site.
+- [VI3] I want to easily navigate between the different parts of the site.

 ##### First-time visitor goals